 NOTE: Preference will be given to students from KYACAC member high schools.

-- KY Farm Bureau Education Foundation Scholarship-not updated
+- KY Farm Bureau Education Foundation Scholarship-NOT YET UPDATED

-The Kentucky Farm Bureau Education Foundation will award 90 county and state college scholarships to high school seniors for the current school year.
+The Kentucky Farm Bureau Education Foundation will award county and state college scholarships to high school seniors for the current school year.
 Scholarships may be applied to tuition, housing, books and other educational expenses.
-Payments will be made directly to the college or university of your choice.
-All available scholarships are listed on the back of this application.
-This and other scholarship applications may be downloaded at kyfb.com/scholarships.
+Payments will be made directly to the college, university, or trade school of your choice.

 To be eligible, applicant must: